MicrosoftDocs/sql-docs/azure-sql/managed-instance/sql-managed-instance-paas-overview.md

 - High availability is built in and preconfigured using technology similar to [Always On availability groups](/sql/database-engine/availability-groups/windows/always-on-availability-groups-sql-server).
 - There are only automated backups and point-in-time restore.
 Customers can initiate `copy-only` backups that don't interfere with the automatic backup chain.
 - Specifying full physical paths is unsupported, so all corresponding scenarios have to be supported differently: RESTORE DB doesn't support WITH MOVE, CREATE DB doesn't allow physical paths, BULK INSERT works with Azure blobs only, etc.
-- SQL Managed Instance supports [Azure AD authentication](../database/authentication-aad-overview.md) and [Windows Authentication for Azure Active Directory principals (Preview)](winauth-azuread-overview.md).
+- SQL Managed Instance supports [Microsoft Entra authentication](../database/authentication-aad-overview.md) and [Windows Authentication for Microsoft Entra principals (Preview)](winauth-azuread-overview.md).
 - SQL Managed Instance automatically manages XTP filegroups and files for databases containing In-Memory OLTP objects.
 - SQL Managed Instance supports SQL Server Integration Services (SSIS) and can host an SSIS catalog (SSISDB) that stores SSIS packages, but they're executed on a managed Azure-SSIS Integration Runtime (IR) in Azure Data Factory.
 See [Create Azure-SSIS IR in Data Factory](/azure/data-factory/create-azure-ssis-integration-runtime).
 To compare the SSIS features, see [Compare SQL Database to SQL Managed Instance](/azure/data-factory/create-azure-ssis-integration-runtime#comparison-of-sql-database-and-sql-managed-instance).
 - SQL Managed Instance supports connectivity only through the TCP protocol.
 It doesn't support connectivity through named pipes.